austinmama/hardware-firewall-dedicated/bypassing.md

 # Bypassing Hardware Firewall (Dedicated) Rules
 {: #bypassing-hardware-firewall-dedicated-rules}

-To bypass the firewall rules,
+You can bypass the rules of your Hardware Firewall (Dedicated) by following the instructions here.
+{: shortdesc}

 1. From your browser, open the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, go to **Network > IP Management > VLANs** and click on the firewall device you want to bypass.